<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Why Use a POA&M and DFARS SSP?

 As a core part of the CyberStrong features, the SSP and POA&M generation and output are important artifacts to demonstrate your compliance or path to compliance.
 They are highly recommended and included in the DoD’s statement mentioned earlier.
-The POA&M and SSP are documents that the DoD or your prime contractor will surely appreciate come December and at the very least in 2018.
+The POA&M and SSP are documents that the DoD or your prime contractor will surely appreciate come December and, at the very least, in 2018.
 The actual NIST SP 800-171 revision 1 calls this type of artifact “critical inputs to an overall risk management decision to process, store or transmit CUI (controlled unclassified information)”.
-All of these efforts are to keep protecting controlled unclassified information (CUI) across the Department of Defense (DoD) supply chain.
+These efforts are to protect controlled unclassified information (CUI) across the Department of Defense (DoD) supply chain.
 NIST SP 800-171 rev 2 was the latest update, released this year.

 Keep in mind that the DoD also stated that if a contractor is not fully compliant with the total set of information security controls by December 31, 2017, but has a DFARS SSP and Plan of Action and Milestones (POA&M) proving each control status and plan for remediation, that company can report ‘compliance’ to DFARS requirement 3.1 and so on for all intents and purposes of clause 7012.